Asia isn’t the easiest continent to own property if you’re a foreign investor. It’s arguably the world’s most profitable though.

 Dealing with maintenance, managing repairs, and finding tenants is incredibly difficult if you’re based on the other side of the world.
 And failing to accomplish any of those three things will result in unhappy tenants… or perhaps having none at all.

-Management companies can help with the logistics of leasing your property.
-As a standard rule, such businesses usually charge about 15% of rental income – a similar amount to a property investment fund or REIT.
+Real estate companies in Asia can help with the logistics of leasing your property.
+As a standard, property managers charge about 10% of rental income – a similar amount to an investment fund or REIT.

 STRATEGY #3: VACATION HOME COMBO

-The idea of “buying a summer home that can also be rented out” or something similar will pop up occasionally.
+The idea of “buying a summer house that can also be rented out” will pop up occasionally.
 But it’s very difficult to accomplish both goals at once.
 We don’t suggest mixing your investments with a lifestyle purchase or a second home.

 Why should you separate your investments from your homes?
 Because the factors that make a good investment aren’t the same ones that make an ideal living situation for you personally.
 And vice versa.